siemens/fluffi/docs/howtos/Windows_binary_driver/Windows_binary_driver.md

-# Fuzzing the LanCrypt Windows driver
-So, what's a good target to start fuzzing with?
-During my work as a professional penetration tester / red teamer, I quite frequently stumble upon machines running Sophos SafeGuard LANCrypt.

-LANCrypt is a piece of software that lets you encrypt files and folders in arbitrary locations, including network shares.
-As the encryption/decryption code is implemented as a Windows driver, LANCrypt is a prime target for red teamers: Assuming that a memory corruption vulnerability was found in the driver, attackers could get code execution with maximum privileges on any machine that accesses a compromised network share.

-So, let's start fuzzing it!

 # !!!!!!!!!!!
-The rest of this article waits for a GO from the LANCrypt dev team.
+The rest of this article waits for a GO from the dev team of the driver we fuzzed.
 It won't be published before !!!!!!!!!!!!!!!